Editor’s note: This guide was last reviewed and updated on 25 October 2024.

 Furthermore, this design pattern allows for easier testing as we can create mock implementations of the PaymentProcessor

-interface for testing the ShoppingCartService
+interface to test the ShoppingCartService

 without relying on a real payment processor.
 In summary, by applying the dependency inversion principle in TypeScript, we can create a more flexible, maintainable, and easier-to-test codebase.